Rydon: Grenfell Tower

-In response to a request filed on behalf of several invidividuals and companies linked to the Grenfell Tower refurbishment (including Rydon), the Attorney General for England and Wales, Suella Braverman, confirmed that witnesses would be immune from prosecution based on their statements to the enquiry.
+In response to a request filed on behalf of several individuals and companies linked to the Grenfell Tower refurbishment (including Rydon), the Attorney General for England and Wales, Suella Braverman, confirmed that witnesses would be immune from prosecution based on their statements to the enquiry.

 In July 2020 the Grenfell Tower Inquiry heard that Rydon secretly kept £126,000 paid by KCTMO when switching the cladding on Grenfell Tower, by informing KCTMO that the savings afforded by using more flammable plastic-filled aluminium panels in place of the originally specified zinc cladding would be less than they in fact were.
 The inquiry also heard that Rydon promised on five occasions to appoint fire safety advisers but failed to do so.
 During the inquiry Simon Lawrence, who led Rydon's work on Grenfell Tower, described residents of the buildings who complained about fire safety conditions prior to the fire as "aggressive"; he claimed that "regardless of what work was being carried out [they] would still have found a reason to complain."

+In July 2023, Rydon revealed a provision of £26.7m to cover the cost of its part of a settlement with over 900 survivors and bereaved family members of the tragedy.
+Rydon Group Holdings reported £64m in revenue in the year to 30 September 2023, with its construction arm, working on existing legacy contracts, suffering a £9.7m loss from £0.6m revenue.
+Rydon had drawn down £20m of a £27m provision for Grenfell; the remaining provision was topped up with an extra £6.3m.

+Published in September 2024, the official Grenfell Tower Inquiry report said Rydon gave "inadequate thought to fire safety, to which it displayed a casual attitude” and "failed to take proper steps to investigate Harley's competence … it was complacent about the need for fire engineering advice".
+The company bore "considerable responsibility for the fire", said the report.